mlochbaum/CrinGraph/Documentation.md

 If there is only one label, or if a suitable position for a label can't be found, it's placed at the top left corner.
-If there is a hidden baseline curve, it's label is placed at the bottom of the graph.
+If there is a hidden baseline curve, its label is placed at the bottom of the graph.